All, Miscellaneous, Interior Contracting

 How many team members will you have at the store?
 Where will they eat lunch?
 Where will they go to the bathroom?
 Do they need lockers to keep their personal items?
 Where will they change?
 These are all important questions that should be discussed with your architect.

 Some designs require more maintenance than others.
 For e.g. marble needs more care than tile.
 It’s good to let the architect know how much time, money and energy you’re willing to invest in keeping the property in a good shape.
 They may be done with the project as soon as construction is complete, but maintaining it is going to be your responsibility to post it.
 Renovations are not an easy task, It’s best to go to plan for the future when building your space.
-Let your architect know what your needs will be in the future as and when you grow your business.
+Let your architect and facility management company know what your needs will be in the future as and when you grow your business.

 The architect, even if they are not the ones executing the project still need to be cognizant of the time frame required to execute the project.
 The architect needs to develop a design using construction techniques and materials which will allow you to get the project done in time.
 Most landlords provide a short rent-free period ranging from 45–90 days.
 You don’t want to start paying rent before your store is ready for the public.
 For e.g. furniture with a lead time of 60 days cannot work on a 45-day project.